 - Close and secure all cupboards and drawers and check any loose articles.
-Do not store tins, bottles, etc. in overhead lockers. - Close and secure all windows and roof lights. - Leave all curtains and blinds open to aid visibility. - Check that gas cylinders are securely fastened and turn off all gas appliances, except those heating appliances designed to function while the vehicle is in motion.
-Also, ensure that the gas locker door is securely fastened. - 5.
+Do not store tins, bottles, etc. in overhead lockers. - 2.
+Close and secure all windows and roof lights. - 3.
+Leave all curtains and blinds open to aid visibility. - 4.
+Turn off all gas appliances, except those heating appliances designed to function while the vehicle is in motion.
+Ensure that the red isolation taps are in the 'off' position.
+If fitted with a gas locker, ensure that the gas cylinders are securely restrained and that the door is closed and locked. - 5.
 Ensure that there is sufficient gas to meet your needs. - Switch off 230 volt supply at source, disconnect mains cable from vehicle.
 Beware of potential electric shock from wet cable.
 Coil cable and store in a safe place. - 7.
 Check your RCD's/MCB's for operation. - 8.
 Check and if necessary, charge the conversion battery. - 9.
 Check battery selection switch is in the OFF position. - 10.
-Check that the battery is secure and that the battery box lid is fastened. - Ensure the fridge is on 12V operation and door lock is set.
+Check that the battery is secure and that the battery box lid is fastened. - 11.
+Ensure the fridge is on 12V operation and door lock is set.
 (Note: the electrical relays will allow the fridge to be run on the vehicle battery when the engine is running.) - 12.
-Remove any external fresh water connections etc. - Make sure any heavy articles are stored in accordance with the loading procedure.
+Remove any external fresh water connections etc. - 13.
+Make sure any heavy articles are stored in accordance with the loading procedure.
 Tables should also be made secure.

 - 14. Lock the motorhome exterior door (remember to take out your keys). - 15.
-Check your external rear view mirrors and adjust if necessary. - 16.
-Check that all corner steadies are wound up and that, if a step is used, it is put away before moving off. - 17.
+Check your external rear view mirrors and adjust if necessary. - Check that all corner steadies are wound up and that, if a step is used, it is put away before moving off. - 17.
 Check wheel nuts are secure and tyre pressures are correct. - 18.
-Ensure, if required, that your fresh water tank is full and your waste tank is empty. - 19.
-Referring to your base vehicle manual, check all fluid levels including automotive fuel and tyre pressures.
+Ensure, if required, that your fresh water tank is full and your waste tank is empty. - Referring to your base vehicle manual, check all fluid levels including automotive fuel and tyre pressures.
 Remember to check that your spare tyre is of the recommended pressure. - Ensure that, on models fitted with an elevating roof, the roof is securely locked down with the exterior catches applied. - The fridge vent covers should be fitted when the vehicle is to be driven in order to comply with European Type Approval regulations for vehicle external projections. - 22.
 Ensure that the toilet flush tank only contains a small amount of water (1-2 litres) in order to minimise the risks of leaks or spillage whilst the vehicle is in motion. - 23.
 Check underneath the vehicle for stray items. - 24.
 Safely store levelling blocks away in an appropriate place.